Jim Rhodes: Literary

 Rhodes co-authored stories of historical fiction with Dean Jauchius, including The Trial of Mary Todd Lincoln, The Court-Martial of Oliver Hazard Perry and Johnny Shiloh, a novel of the Civil War.
 The last was adapted to a 1963 television movie by Walt Disney, also called Johnny Shiloh, for which Rhodes received writer's credit.

 Personal life

 From 1941 to her death in 1987, Rhodes was married to Helen Rawlins.
 They had three children.

 In 1995, Rhodes suffered a stroke, resulting in him needing to use a wheelchair.
 He was hospitalized due to pneumonia in December 2000 and January 2001.
-On March 4, 2001, Rhodes died at Ohio State University Medical Center in Columbus of heart issues.
+On March 4, 2001, Rhodes died at The Ohio State University Wexner Medical Center in Columbus of heart issues.
 He is interred at Green Lawn Cemetery, Columbus, Ohio.

 Legacy

 Numerous buildings and sites around the state have been named in Rhodes's honor, including: